bioinformatics-core-shared-training/Reverse_Summer_School_2025_R_Intro/index.md

-# "Introduction to R for Biologists"
+# Introduction to R for Biologists

 # Introduction